Scoring from Pairwise Winning Indices: Case study

+For the sake of simplicity let us assume that there is not any preference information provided by the DM and, consequently, the space from which the compatible models (the weighted sum in our case) have to be sampled is the following:

-Computing the weighted sum of all alternatives (the considered funds) for each of the 100,000 weight vectors, we were able to obtain the pairwise winning indices shown in Table \ref{PWITable}.
+Sampling 100,000 weight vectors $\left(w_1,\ldots,w_5\right)$ from the space $W$ and computing the value assigned by the weighted sum to the seven funds for each of the 100,000 weight vectors, we obtain the PWIs shown in Table \ref{PWITable} being the basis of our scoring procedure that builds an additive value function (see eq. \ref{AdditiveVF}) summarizing the PWIs given in Table \ref{PWITable}.

-The aim of the proposed procedure is, therefore, to build an additive value function such as the one shown in Eq. (\ref{AdditiveVF}) summarizing the contained in the pairwise winning indices table.
-In this case, since all alternatives have different performances on the considered criterion, following the notation introduced in Section \ref{ScoringSection}, we have $n_{j}=6$, for all $j=1,\ldots,5$.
-Consequently, an additive utility function is defined by five marginal value functions assigning values to seven different performances denoted, therefore, by $u_j^{k}$, with $j=1,\ldots,5$, $k=0,\ldots,6$.
+Following the notation introduced in Section \ref{ScoringSection}, since on each criterion all alternatives have different evaluations, $n_{j}=6$, for all $j=1,\ldots,5$.
+Consequently, an additive value function is defined by five marginal value functions assigning values to seven different evaluations, that is, $U=\left[u_j^k\right]_{\substack{j=1,\ldots,5 \\ k=0,\ldots,6}}.$

-Solving the $LP_{0}$ problem, we find that $E^{DM}$ is feasible and $\eta^{*}=2.0513$.
-Therefore, there is at least one compatible function and the one obtained solving $LP_{0}$, denoted by $U^{1}$, is shown in Table \ref{LP0Function}, while the global utility of the seven funds considering this function is given in Table \ref{U1}.
+Solving the $LP_{0}$ problem presented in Section \ref{ScoringMethodSection}, we find that $E^{SF}$ is feasible and $\eta^{*}=2.0513$.
+Therefore, at least one compatible scoring function exists and the one obtained solving $LP_{0}$, denoted by $U^{1}$, is given in Table \ref{LP0Function}, while the respective marginal value functions are shown in Figure \ref{MarginalValueFunctionsLP0}.